Doom: The Dark Ages release date confirmed — when is the prequel coming?

 Alternatively, you can subscribe to the appropriate Xbox Game Pass tier and play it day one for no additional cost, though it has recently had its price increased.

-If you're after the Premium Edition of the game, which comes with two days early access and other goodies, including story DLC, meanwhile, you can pick that up from GAME on PS5 and Xbox Series X. If you want a PC copy of the Premium Edition, you can buy it from CDKeys.
+If you're after the Premium Edition of the game, which comes with two days early access and other goodies, including story DLC, meanwhile, you can pick that up from GAME on PS5 and Xbox Series X. If you want a PC copy of the Premium Edition, you can also buy it from Steam or CDKeys.

 Those of you living in the US or Canada can pre-order the Collector's Bundle, which comes with an awesome 12-inch Doom Slayer statue, steelbook and replica Red Key Card.